Rat Containerization and Complaint Volume: Did NYC's Mandatory Bin Rollout Causally Reduce Rodent Sightings?

 3.7 Spatial and RDD auxiliaries#

-We report two auxiliary analyses in §4.7 as sensitivity checks: (i) global Moran's II on the per-CD post-minus-pre complaint change to test whether treatment effects cluster spatially beyond what random arrangement would produce, and (ii) a sharp RDD using the pre-period mean complaint rate as the running variable.
+We report two auxiliary analyses in §4.7 as sensitivity checks: (i) global Moran's on the per-CD post-minus-pre complaint change to test whether treatment effects cluster spatially beyond what random arrangement would produce, and (ii) a sharp RDD using the pre-period mean complaint rate as the running variable.
 Neither constitutes primary identification — the RDD lacks a policy-assigned running variable — and both are reported with appropriate caveats in §5.4.

 4. Results#